-Carbon dioxide - CO2 - which is up since the Industral Revolution, Phase 1 of which began about 1760 from 280 parts per million (ppm) to 400 ppm (the normal figure used to be 0.04 per cent of the atmosphere).
+Carbon dioxide - CO2 - figures on which are up since the Industral Revolution, Phase 1 of which began about 1760; from 280 parts per million (ppm) to 400 ppm (the normal figure used to be 0.04 per cent of the atmosphere).
 Heat is trapped in the lower atmosphere, not the upper.
 Earth's atmosphere has five basic levels.
 The lowest is the troposphere 4-to-12 miles, or 7-20km.
 Next is the stratosphere 31 miles or 50km high, where airliners and weather ballons fly.
 Our discussion involves the troposphere and the stratosphere, which are seldom seen as scientifically different by climate denialists.

 Heat, as trapped by greenhouse gases (as theory goes) is the ultimate product of human-induced (Anthropogenic) climate change - or, climate change indexed by human and other activity.
 So excess heat, finally, is the real enemy of human life and systems, not greenhouse gases by themselves.
 This is why global warming is such an insidious problem.
 Yet another thing that climate denialists cannot seem to see is - heat imbalances.
 Ice melts (water changes state) due to heat imbalances, or rather, excess or badly re-distributed heat.
 South-east Australia has just burned due to a long-term excess of heat, which itself has had many different effects as we know, including wildlife being incinerated, so reducing bio-diversity.
 But if cold is seen as an absence of heat, this well explains a lot of US weather - which seems more an increasingly strange mix of excess heat and excess cold.

 The world has about 54,000 glaciers, large and small.
 And the question is simple?
 Are they melting or not?
 Why?
-What could be a more obvious indicator of the rate of global warming than the state of our glaciers?
+What could be a more obvious indicator of the rate of global warming than the state of our planet's glaciers?